x-R2-D3/Wilson-AI-Project/README.md

 [![4-comma][images-fig2]](https://astroanimation.me)

 Figure 2.
-Flora's Yonkoma Iteration 1; This is the first iteration of the yonkoma comic, it outlines the rough sketches and idea for the main comic, as well as the layout.
-The comic is meant to be read as; 1. top right, 2. bottom right, 3. top left, 4. bottom left.
+This is the image of Wilson used to generate the mesh.
+I chose it because it seemed fairly easy to interpret.
+It has a blank background and a clear subject.

 <!-- Introduction and Related Works -->
 ## Introduction and Related Works